broadinstitute/cromwell/docs/Configuring.md

 }
 ```

 The default TTL is 10 minutes.
-The shortest the TTL option is 10 seconds.
+The shortest allowable value for the TTL option is 10 seconds.

 **Heartbeat Interval**